ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 ## Caching

-What is the cache?
+You may ask... what is the cache?
 The cache is a part of the computer's memory.
 Caching can provide an application performance boost as it is faster to access data from the temporary location than it is to fetch the data from the source each time.
 A computer's memory can consists of three elements

 - Main memory (RAM or ROM):
 - Secondary memory
 - Cache: Acts as a buffer betwwen the CPU and main memory, used to hold parts of data and program most frequently used by the CPU.

-The main rules of caching:
+There are a few main rules of caching:

 - If a function is frequently called, its output is not changing often and it takes a long time to execute, it is a suitable candidate to implement caching.
 - Caching should be faster than getting the data from the current data source
 - Caching impacts memory footprint, so it is crucial to choose and cache the data structures and attributes that need to be cached.

 Caching itself is an optimization strategy that you can use in your applications to keep recent or often used data in memory locations that are faster to access.

-The LRU (Least Recently Used) Cache discatds the least recently used items first.
-The algorithm keeps track of;
+The LRU (Least Recently Used) Cache discards the least recently used items first.
+The algorithm keeps track of what was used.
+The functools module deals with high-order functions, specifically:

-what was used
-The functools module deals with high-order functions:

-functions which operate on
+- functions which operate on other functions
-returning functions
+- returning functions
-other callable objects
+- other callable objects

-The lru_cache() helps reduce the execution time of the function by using the memoization technique
+The `lru_cache()` helps reduce the execution time of the function by using the memoization technique.

-Caching in action for the Fibonacci sequence.
+Let's have a look at caching in action for the Fibonacci sequence.
 The least recently used algorithm can cache the return values that are dependent on the arguments that have been passed to the function.

 ~~~
 def fib(n):